flatcar-archive/flatcar-docs/etcd/os-faq.md

 The version 3 series is the latest edition of the etcd binary and API.
 The [current release is the latest release in the version 3 series][etcd-latest-version].

-## Where do I find etcd v3 in Container Linux?
+## Where do I find etcd v3 in CoreOS Container Linux?

-Container Linux includes a systemd service, [etcd-member.service][etcd-member-service], that knows how to fetch and run etcd v3 in a Linux container.
-No etcd v3-series binary is directly included in the Container Linux filesystem.
+CoreOS Container Linux includes a systemd service, [etcd-member.service][etcd-member-service], that knows how to fetch and run etcd v3 in a Linux container.
+No etcd v3-series binary is directly included in the CoreOS Container Linux filesystem.

-## Why is etcd v2 still part of the Container Linux filesystem?
+## Why is etcd v2 still part of the CoreOS Container Linux filesystem?

-For reasons of compatibility, previous, deprecated versions of etcd, named `etcd` and `etcd2`, are included in the Container Linux filesystem until they complete their [sunset schedules][etcd3-blog] and are finally removed.
+For reasons of compatibility, previous, deprecated versions of etcd, named `etcd` and `etcd2`, are included in the CoreOS Container Linux filesystem until they complete their [sunset schedules][etcd3-blog] and are finally removed.

-The etcd (v0) binary will be removed from Container Linux in May, 2017.
+The etcd (v0) binary will be removed from CoreOS Container Linux in May, 2017.

 The etcd2 binary will be included in the OS until June, 2018.

-The recommended way to run etcd on Container Linux is to use the etcd-member service.
+The recommended way to run etcd on CoreOS Container Linux is to use the etcd-member service.

 ## When will v3 be included in the OS image?